GoogleCloudPlatform/magic-modules/README.md

 ## Getting Started with Magic Modules

-Using Magic Modules to make changes to the generated tools might seem intimidating, but we're here to help you get familiar with our tooling.

 We've prepared an interactive tutorial that you can try out with Open in Cloud Shell below; if you're getting set up on a local workstation, this guide serves as a reference.